200 Daniell Street, Newtown, Wellington

 Set into the hills of the city-fringe suburb of Newtown, Wellington Zoo is a thoroughly modern institution dedicated to conservation and sustainability.
 From solving a lion’s itchy ears to keeping native penguins well-fed, the team of veterinarians and keepers know how to keep animals happy and put their welfare first.
 Walking around the 13-hectare zoo, you’ll see a happy group of well-looked-after creatures in habitats designed for their specific needs.
 The staff at Wellington Zoo prioritise animal welfare in everything they do.
 With more than 500 animals on site, the keepers have their hands full.

 Wandering around the zoo, there’s plenty to take in.
 See a lemur hanging from a tree or a capybara chomping on some leaves.
 Spy native birds like kea soaring overhead in their free-flight habitat, or hop into the Australian precinct, where kangaroos roam.

-But getting to know the animals isn't just reserved for staff.
-Visitors can get up close and personal with Wellington Zoo's unique and memorable experiences.
-Pat a lemur or feed a meerkat on a Close Encounter, or go all out and become a Zoo Keeper for a Day, their behind-the-scenes experience with either herbivores, birds and primates, or carnivores and minibeasts.
+Visitors can get up close and personal with Wellington Zoo’s unique and memorable experiences.
+Pat a lemur, hang out with a capybara or tiger, or feed a meerkat or sun bear on a Close Encounter.
+The adventurous can become a Zookeeper for a Day.
+There are behind-the-scenes experiences with herbivores, birds, primates, carnivores, and minibeasts on offer.